onlyquake/xonotic-wiki/GSoC-2011-ideas.markdown

 ### Soft Particles and (real) Cel Shading for the engine

-Simple effects which need a **real** (defered shadow one won’t work) depth buffer to work properly, they’re also generally light on resources and wouldn’t be very harmful to real time performance.
+Simple effects which need a **real** (defered shadow one won't work) depth buffer to work properly, they're also generally light on resources and wouldn't be very harmful to real time performance.
 Prospective mentors: Samual, divVerent, perhaps LordHavoc Effort level: medium
 Knowledge required: C, OpenGL experience, GLSL

 ### Better player and movement prediction with physics

-Right now our player prediction really isn’t all that good, it mismatches a lot and doesn’t account for a lot of things which it needs to.
+Right now our player prediction really isn't all that good, it mismatches a lot and doesn't account for a lot of things which it needs to.
 If we could expand upon it and improve it for things such as ladders/hook etc then it would be really fantastic.
 Prospective mentors: divVerent, LordHavoc
 Effort level: Medium to high
 Knowledge required: C and probably some networking knowledge

 ### Scoreboard re-write/rebase upon new hud code

-The current scoreboard code is quite outdated and simply doesn’t fit the new panelhud very well.
-Remaking a lot of its structure and incorporate it as a separate “page” for the HUD will integrate it better.
+The current scoreboard code is quite outdated and simply doesn't fit the new panelhud very well.
+Remaking a lot of its structure and incorporate it as a separate "page" for the HUD will integrate it better.
 That in and of itself would open up new possibilities for the HUD, and allow easier extending of the scoreboard for gamemode specific tweaks.
 Prospective mentors: Samual, FruitieX
 Effort level: Low to medium
 Knowledge required: C and some 2D rendering